 You could of course watch tv in a motorhome on your smartphone, pad or laptop.
 However, if you spend all your time squinting trying to see this, then you may prefer to stream to your motorhome tv.

 It is not possible just to plug your smartphone or memory stick into your tv (I tried!).
-You need a device that de-codes the format of the programme in the correct way.
+You need a device that de-codes the format of the programme in the correct way, or to download them in the correct format in the first place.

-There is also a version for use with Android smartphones which typically use a mini-USB connection.
-Before you buy, make sure the device is compatible with all the apps you want to use…not all devices are made equal!
+There is also a version for use with Android smartphones, like this one below, which you can also use to display photos from an SD card on the tv.
+Before you buy, make sure the device is compatible with your phone’s connection type and all the apps you want to use…not all devices are made equal and not all apps allow mirroring.

 You could also consider Chromecast.
 This is a Google device which does a similar job as the Apple Digital AV Adaptor.
 It ‘casts’ what is on your laptop, phone or tablet to your tv.
 It is compatible with various streaming apps but, like the Apple device, has some restrictions and limitations.